-If a non-citizen is eligible for bond, the non-citizen may give the government money in exchange for being released from detention during the time that your case is pending.
+If a non-citizen is eligible for bond, the non-citizen may give the government money in exchange for being released from detention during the time that the case is pending.

 The bond money acts as security for the government to ensure that the non-citizen will appear in court and, consequently, it is refunded at the end of the case so long as the non-citizen appears in court and complies with all the other conditions of release.
 For instance, if voluntary departure from the U.S. is ordered by the Court, the money will be refunded after the non-citizen has left the U.S. In some instances when voluntary departure is granted, the Court may order that additional funds be posted as security to ensure that the non-citizen departs the United States.